 Activities with foam letters

-In this post I offer two projects you can do with foam letters.
+In this post I provide two projects you can do with foam letters.
 These activities are a great start for learning to recognize and name the letters of the alphabet.

 Materials list